osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

   </p>
 </figure>

-The number of neurons in the brain is upwards of x million, and in theory, this could be modeled precisely by a complex, connected network of computational units.
+The number of neurons in the brain is upwards of some 80 billion, but in theory, this could be modeled precisely by a complex, connected network of computational units (given enough computational power).

 <figure>
   <p style="text-align:center;">